Jude Law Tapped To Portray Gay Dumbledore In ‘Fantastic Beasts 2,’ But Is He J.K. Rowling’s Top Choice?

 — Julia Ember (@jules_chronicle) April 12, 2017

-The next question really, is whether or not Jude Law was the Dumbledore that Rowling had in mind.
-Last year, she had said this:
+The next question really, is whether Jude Law was the Dumbledore that Rowling had in mind.
+Last year, she had this to say.

 “I have, of course, thought about this.
 I do have a name.
 I do have someone in mind, but I can’t say it.
 Because if that person doesn’t get cast, then the person who does get cast will blame me forever for having said it, won’t they?
 So, I’m going to keep quiet.”